-Q: Where can I find information about Wesleyan’s collections of images, video and audio recordings?
+Q: Where can I find information about Wesleyan’s collections of images, video and audio recordings, and statistics/data sets?

-The Other tab on the library’s web site has links to information about many collections, including images, video, audio, data, archives, and WesScholar, the online archive to the work of Wesleyan faculty and students.
+For the broadest search across many types of resources, use Library OneSearch.
+The Find Research Materials page has tips and links to find images, video, audio, archives, and WesScholar, the online archive of the work of Wesleyan faculty and students.
 Many academic departments have departmental collections some of which are searchable using the Departmental Collections catalog.

 Q: What help does the library offer in finding and using research sources for papers and projects?

-You can sign up for a Personal Research Session (PRS for short) with a librarian, who will work with you to find appropriate resources for your assignment.
+You can sign up for an appointment with a librarian, who will work with you to find appropriate resources for your assignment.
 Online Subject and Research Guides are also available with links to online resources specific to each discipline.

 Q: How do I look for books in the library?

-Caleb, the Wesleyan University Library catalog, is the place to start.
-In Caleb, you can do a search by title, author, subject or a keyword search that will search all these at once.
+If you are specifically looking for books in our collections, search in Caleb, the library’s catalog.
+In Caleb, you can do a search by title, author, subject, or keyword.
 Once you’ve found the book you want, write down the location and call number.
 (If you have a smartphone, you can also text yourself the call number using the Text me this Call Number link on the right side of the screen.)

 – To do a catalog search from your smartphone, go to our mobile catalog.